zhengqili/CGIntrinsics/README.md

 # CGIntrinsics

-This is the CGIntrinsics implementation described in the paper "CGIntrinsics: Better Intrinsic Image Decomposition through Physically-Based Rendering, Z. Li and N. Snavely, ECCV 2018" (Still Updating, please stay tune).
+This is the CGIntrinsics implementation described in the paper "CGIntrinsics: Better Intrinsic Image Decomposition through Physically-Based Rendering, Z. Li and N. Snavely, ECCV 2018" (Still Updating, please stay tuned).

 The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix" and "https://github.com/lixx2938/unsupervised-learning-intrinsic-images".
 If you use our code for academic purposes, please consider citing: